dvogt/aws-kube-sandbox/README.md

 # Overview

-There are four directories used for different files and code.
+There are four directories used for different functions.
 Each of the diretories has it's own **README** file that gives specific instructions.
-These are designed to be used in the order the appear in the table below.
+These are designed to be used in the order they appear in the table below.

 |Step|Directory|Description|
 |---|---|--|